-Hardship Requests: SDHC granted one hardship in Fiscal Year 2018.
+SDHC granted zero hardships in Fiscal Year 2020.

-Explanation of Challenges: The activity remains effective with no identified challenges.
+The activity remains effective with no identified challenges.
 However, the significant increase in project-based vouchers has increased the number of moves with a tenant-based voucher even after the two year waiting period.
 Additionally, the increase of project-based vouchers allocated to serving the homeless oftentimes increases unit turnover due to the instability inherent to the population.
-For these reasons, benchmarks were not achieved since 61 move outs occurred in Fiscal Year 2018.
+For these reasons, benchmarks were not achieved since 94 move outs occurred in Fiscal Year 2020.